Dieser Artikel ist auch auf Deutsch verfügbar. Click here to find out more about United States of America!

 Breakers Waterpark is not a lost place, but a supervised construction site.
 The attractions are slowly being dismantled to clear the land for sale.
 The owners’ last asking price was 1.1 million US dollars.

 I have to urgently advise against any unannounced visits.
 Less than 20 minutes after I had started taking pictures, five policemen were on site.
 Fortunately I had obtained permission from Charles, the current manager, and the policemen were very nice.
-After the misunderstanding was sorted we had a conversation about the former water park.
+After the misunderstanding was sorted out we had a conversation about the former water park.
 Everybody remembered coming here as a kid, but the policemen also confirmed the problems.
 The park had been neglected and the slides were unsafe.

 The Wave Pool